Tatiana Gonchar

 • A convenient driveway to the garage

-Special Requests:
+Special requests:

 • Automatic window shading

-• Integrated facade lighting
+• Integrated façade lighting

-• An irrigation system for vertical greenery
+• An irrigation system for the vertical greenery

 • Heated sections of the terrace